AutoXuexiPlaywright/AutoXuexiPlaywright/README.md

 - Run from built package
     If you are running program from built package, you can simply run `autoxuexiplaywright` from terminal.

 For Arch Linux users, we provide a [PKGBUILD](./resources/makepkg/PKGBUILD) which may be useful for you.
 Note: Processing video page has problems on Arch Linux now, this is due to that Playwright can't use ffmpeg5 provided by Arch Linux.
+You can try to set custom browser executable file path to browsers provided by distributions to solve this.

 ## About Proxy